 The COVID-19 pandemic has impacted on the operations of the Corporation and the impacts are included under the relevant disclosure notes.
-The key impacts in 2020-21 were:
+The key impacts in 2021-22 were:

-- the Corporation has continued to incur substantial event booking cancellations / postponements and fewer new bookings relative to traditional levels as a result of COVID-19 and the uncertainty surrounding the possible ongoing severity and duration of the pandemic; - the Corporation has continued to deploy its Downturn Plan strategies to minimise its financial loss, including ceasing non-essential expenditure, staff drawing down on leave entitlements and minimising the use of casual employee labour when no event activity occurs within Venues; - the Corporation continues to be impacted by ongoing and evolving Government restrictions, with the Corporation constantly assessing and planning for its ability to hold future events, with regard to the nature, format and capacity of proposed events complying with current restrictions; and - the Corporation has Business Interruption insurance coverage with its captive insurer the South Australian Financing Authority (SAFA), and has a claim for lost profits under this policy.
+- the Corporation continued to incur substantial event booking cancellations / postponements and fewer new bookings relative to traditional levels as a result of COVID-19 and the uncertainty surrounding the possible ongoing severity and duration of the pandemic; - the Corporation continued to deploy its Downturn Plan strategies to minimise its financial loss, including ceasing non-essential expenditure, staff drawing down on leave entitlements and minimising the use of casual employee labour when no event activity occurs within Venues; - the Corporation was impacted by Government restrictions, with the Corporation constantly assessing and planning for its ability to hold future events, with regard to the nature, format and capacity of proposed events complying with evolving restrictions; and - the Corporation has Business Interruption insurance coverage with its captive insurer the South Australian Financing Authority (SAFA), and has a claim for lost profits under this policy with the indemnity period concluding 30 June 2022.